0xLeo/CNN-for-Brain-Tumor/README.md

 # Dataset
 The dataset used for this research project is available under the link https://figshare.com/articles/brain_tumor_dataset/1512427/5
-It can be converted to images by using Matlab and running script `dataset_mat_to_img.m`.
+It can be converted to images by using Matlab and running script `data_processing/dataset_mat_to_img.m`.

 # Execution
 1. Make sure all the libaries are installed

+2.

+2.1 Modify the marked line at `create_dataset.py` to include the paths to your image data
-2. Use create_dataset.py to convert your image dataset to a .pkl file.
+2.2 then run it to convert your image dataset to a .pkl file.

 3. Run the proposed model
 ```